 - chopped coriander for garnish (if using coconut milk) parsley if using cream)

-- slices of toasted baguette to soak of the sauce
+- slices of toasted baguette to soak up the sauce

 Heat the olive oil in a medium pot on low and fry the onions gently until softened.